sictweb/web700/graded-work.md

 * Late Assignment submissions will not be accepted and will receive a **grade of zero (0)** if not complete by the due date
 * Submitted assignments must run locally, ie: start up errors causing the assignment/app to fail on startup will result in a **grade of zero (0)** for the assignment.

-**Important Note:** Posting your assignment solutions anywhere online (ie: stackoverflow, public gitHub repositories, etc.) constitutes a violation of Seneca College’s Academic Honesty Policy, ie:
+**Important Note:** Posting your assignment solutions anywhere online (ie: stackoverflow, public gitHub repositories, etc.) constitutes a violation of Seneca College’s Academic Integrity Policy, ie:
-“Knowingly helping another student to commit an act of cheating by letting him/her view your answers by lending your work or by working together on a project not specifically assigned and/or approved as a group effort.
-(Cheating)” ( [Seneca College Academic Honesty Policy – Appendix E](http://www.senecacollege.ca/academic-policy/appe.html) )
+“Obtaining or attempting to obtain, or aiding another to obtain, credit for work or improvement in evaluation of performance, by dishonest or deceptive means.” ( [Seneca College Academic Integrity Policy – Cheating](https://www.senecacollege.ca/about/policies/academic-integrity-policy.html) )

 <br>